The purpose of this article is to show you, step by step, how to create a captivating cave aquascape in a 5 gallon tank.

 Before dumping water into your tank, place a plastic bag or some bubble wrap on top of your aquascape.

 This will prevent your substrate from shifting and toppling rocks or uprooting plants as water is added.

 Dechlorinated tap water is perfectly adequate for an aquascape like this (unless you are keeping sensitive species).

 The water dechlorinator I use is API Tap Water Conditioner, but almost any commercial dechlorinator designed for aquariums will work.

 I typically do a weekly water change of about 30%, and a larger 60% water change once a month.

-How to Create Orange Glow in Your Cave Aquascape
+How to Create an Orange Glow in Your Cave Aquascape

 The specific light I used is this one:

 If your tank is on display in your living room or somewhere that gets foot traffic, this glow effect will turn heads.

 The limited space of a 5 gallon tank makes aquascaping a challenge.